-1/ To claim that wishful thinking impels people to see their own interests as general interests and to really believe this (rather than just to admit that they are selfish, etc.) implies something about the role of morality in human motivations -- perhaps a la Kolberg: the development of moral principles, superego, etc., means that the guilt in being egotistical/selfish produces the cognitive shift (wishful thinking).
-There has to be some sort of psychological foundation to moral-thinking in order for wishful thinking to --> legitimations.
+(1) To claim that wishful thinking impels people to see their own interests as general interests and to really believe this (rather than just to admit that they are selfish, etc.) implies something about the role of morality in human motivations -- perhaps á la Kolberg: the development of moral principles, superego, etc., means that the guilt in being egotistical/selfish produces the cognitive shift (wishful thinking).
+There has to be some sort of psychological foundation to moral-thinking in order for wishful thinking to generate legitimations.

-2/ Wishful thinking can help to underwrite hegemony: psychological mechanisms of wishful thinking --> stability of the distortion to ruling classes.

-contingent condition = plausibility to other classes of the claim = condition for hegemony.
+- (2) Wishful thinking can help to underwrite hegemony: - psychological mechanisms of wishful thinking → stability of the distortion to ruling classes. - plausibility to other classes of the wishful thinking claim may be a condition for hegemony.

-4.3 LOCAL & GLOBAL VISION
+4.3 local & global vision

-version 1: what is causally true ceteris paribus is true without constraint.

-version 2: statements that are true for any given agent are true for all agents taken as a totality.
+version 1: what is causally true ceteris paribus is true without constraint. version 2: statements that are true for any given agent are true for all agents taken as a totality.